 The present groundwater contour map describes the groundwater situation of the main aquifer with violet groundwater isolines and the Panke Valley aquifer in northeastern Berlin with blue isolines.
+The distance of the groundwater isolines is 0.5 m.
 These show the piezometric surface area of the unconfined and confined groundwater, respectively (see also Fig. 3).
 In areas of the main aquifer with confined groundwater, the groundwater contours are displayed in broken lines.
 In areas with no main groundwater aquifer or with an isolated main groundwater aquifer of low thickness, no groundwater isolines are displayed.
-Those updated new edited and enlarged areas are shown with dots.
+Those areas are shown with black dots.

-The map is based on the topographical General Map of Berlin, 1:50,000, in grid format, and the geological outline for the Berlin state area 1:50,000 (2007), that was derived from the geological General Map of Berlin and Surrounding Areas, 1:100,000.
+The map is based on the topographical General Map of Berlin, 1:50,000, in grid format, and the geological outline for the Berlin state area 1:50,000 (2007), that was derived from the geological General Map of

+Berlin and Surrounding Areas, 1:100,000.
 In addition, the appropriate support points (groundwater measurement points and surface-water levels) as well as the individual waterworks are indicated, with their active wells and water conservation areas.